sparkfun/SparkFun_DataLogger/docs/example_aws.md

 ## Creating a Device in AWS IoT

 The following discussion outlines the basic steps taken to create a Thing in AWS IoT that the DataLogger IoT can connect to.
+First step is to log into your AWS account and create a thing.

+<div style="text-align: center"><a href="https://aws.amazon.com/iot-core/" target="aws_iot_core" class="md-button">Click Here to Log into AWS</a></div>

-First step is to log into your AWS account and Select **IoT Core** from the menu of services.
+Once logged into your AWS account, select **IoT Core** from the menu of services.

 <div style="text-align: center">
   <a href="../assets/iot_aws_iot_core.png"><img src="../assets/iot_aws_iot_core.png" alt="AWS IoT Core"></a>